jagarzone6/Your_First_Decentralized_Application/README.md

 # Your_First_Decentralized_Application
-This is the code for "A Guide to Building Your First Decentralized Application" by Siraj Raval on Youtube
+This is the UPDATED code for "A Guide to Building Your First Decentralized Application" by Siraj Raval on Youtube

 ## Overview

-This is the code for [this](https://youtu.be/gSQXq2_j-mw) video on Youtube by Siraj Raval.
+This is the UPDATED code for [this](https://youtu.be/gSQXq2_j-mw) video on Youtube by Siraj Raval.
 It's a guide on how to build your first decentralized application.

 ## Dependencies